dylanCz/go-template/README.md

 # go-template
-A template repo for a Go Project
+A template repo for a simple Go Project